 Can I contact my child while they are at Science Adventure School?

 Yes, you may certainly contact your child on their personal mobile phone and check in with them throughout the week.
-Please be advised that your child may not be readily available during active adventure sports activities or hands-on teaching sessions, but opportunities will be provided at meals and during afternoon and evening free time for students to check in with family members on a regular basis.
-You may also see what your child is up to on our Facebook page, as we post daily updates throughout the week.
+Please be advised that your child will not be readily available during active adventure sports activities or hands-on teaching sessions.
+Our staff will collect and secure students' phones during most of the day to so that they can be fully immersed in the SAS experience.
+Opportunities will be provided during evening free time for students to check in with family members on a regular basis - this is typically right after dinner between 6:00pm and 7:00pm.
+You may also see what your child is up to on our Facebook page, as we post updates throughout the week.

 Can I come and visit my child?